BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide300.md

     ![](images/300/img_3a_1_1.png " ")

-    Select **Create Data Source**.
+    Select **Create Data Set**.

     ![](images/300/img_3a_1_2.png " ")

-    >Whenever you upload a file, OAC DV treats it as a data set.
-Whenever you add a new data source to an existing DV project or are creating a new DV project, the system displays all the data sets you have previously uploaded.
-This is a nice feature that allows you to re-use data sets you previously uploaded for other DV projects.
+    >Whenever you upload a file, Oracle Analytics treats it as a data set.
+Whenever you add a new data source to an existing Oracle Analytics project or are creating a new Oracle Analytics project, the system displays all the data sets you have previously uploaded.
+This is a nice feature that allows you to re-use data sets you previously uploaded for other Oracle Analytics projects.
 For this lab, we need to upload a new spreadsheet.

     Select **Drop data file here or click to browse**.